h0lmes/mockservice/README.md

 It requires you to provide a valid SOAP envelope as a response.
 There is NO support for WSDL/XSD.

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details

 #
 ### Where to start

-Refer to README in `src/main/webapp` for instructions on how to build web application.
+Refer to [README](/src/main/webapp/README.md) in `src/main/webapp` for instructions on how to build web application.

 #
 ### Route Response